-We obviously use terms like 'chicken' to stand for many chickens, even if we only ever encounter individual chickens.
+We obviously use terms like 'chicken' to stand for ideas in our minds which represent many chickens, even if we only ever experience individual chickens.

 An ability to speak generally is fundamental to mathematics and empirical science, where universal claims are ubiquitous.